-Hyphenating the last names is now one of the most acceptable name change options anywhere.
-It's much better for both spouses seeking an equal representation by allowing the better of two worlds.
-This option also ensures the spouse retains professional connections with their careers that could be affected if the name did change.
+This option also ensures the spouse retains professional connections with their careers that could be affected if their name did change.

 A whole new name for both spouses

-In Georgia, spouses can go back to their previous names after divorce.
-To do it effortlessly and fast, do it within the petition for divorce where you will not be charged any extra fee, as name change is considered a part of the divorce.
+In Georgia, spouses can go back to any prior name after divorce.
+You must do it within the petition for divorce where you will not get charged an extra fee, as the court considers name change as part of the divorce.

 Forgot to request your maiden name be restored during divorce proceedings?

 If you forget to indicate your desire to change your name during the divorce, you can do it at any other time you feel comfortable through the general adult name change process.

 Name change choices for divorcees remarrying

 After remarriage, a divorced individual in Georgia can choose their maiden name, go with the surname of the new spouse or maintain names from previous marriages.